State Security Service (Belgium)

-The State Security Service (VSSE) (known in Dutch as Staatsveiligheid; French: Sûreté de l'État) is a Belgian intelligence and security agency.
-Established in 1830, it is the oldest intelligence service except for the Vatican's.
+The State Security Service (Veiligheid van de Staat; Sûreté de l'État, known by the combined acronym VSSE) is a Belgium intelligence and security agency.
+Established in 1830, it is the world's oldest intelligence service.
 The State Security is a civilian agency under the authority of the Ministry of Justice, while the military intelligence agency, the General Information and Security Service, operates under the authority of the Ministry of Defense.
 The current Administrator-General is Jaak Raes, after his predecessor Alain Winants occupied the position between 2006 and 2014.
 The VSSE takes part in a number of international intelligence cooperative relationships, such as the Club de Berne and the CTG.
 It has contacts with over 90 sister services across four continents.

 Mission

 The main objective of the State Security is the collection, analysis and processing of all intelligence that might prove relevant to the prevention of any activity that might be a threat against the internal or external security of the state, democratic and constitutional order, or international relations, the carrying out of security inquiries, and the performance of tasks in relation to the protection of certain important people.
 That last mission was transferred to the Belgian Federal Police in 2016.
 The State Security is also one of the main providers of threat intelligence to Belgium's threat analysis fusion centre, the Coordination Unit for Threat Analysis (CUTA/OCAD/OCAM).
 In recent years, the State Security's activities have focused on the terror threat emanating from Daesh.